mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 Monitor sidecar plan progress like any other plan: by issuing GET requests against the `/v1/plans/sidecar-example` endpoint.

 Because the sidecar task is defined inside the hello pod, it will run inside the hello pod when the sidecar-example plan is started.
-This gives it access to all the resources in the hello pod including any persistent volumes that may be present.
+This gives it access to all the resources in the hello pod, including any persistent volumes that may be present.
 In this way, a backup plan could be constructed and executed on demand.

 ### URIs